 Our business, and that of our customers, has been adversely affected by the effects of public health crises, including the COVID-19 pandemic.
-In particular, the COVID-19 pandemic has materially affected our operations globally, including at our headquarters in San Diego, California, which is currently subject to the statewide "stay-at-home" order issued by the Governor of the State of California, as well as the business or operations of our research partners, customers and other third parties with whom we conduct business.
+In particular, the COVID-19 pandemic has materially affected our operations globally, including at our headquarters in San Diego, California, as well as the business or operations of our research partners, customers and other third parties with whom we conduct business.